missing-semester-cn/missing-semester-cn.github.io/shell-tools.md

 ```

 <!-- Lastly, pipes `|` are a core feature of scripting.
 Pipes connect one program's output to the next program's input.
 We will cover them more in detail in the data wrangling lecture. -->

+Writing `bash` scripts can be tricky and unintutive.
+There are tools like [shellcheck](https://github.com/koalaman/shellcheck) that will help you find out errors in your sh/bash scripts.

 Note that scripts need not necessarily be written in bash to be called from the terminal.
 For instance, here's a simple Python script that outputs its arguments in reversed order